Buzzebees-Android/BZBSInterviewTemplate-XL-/README.md

 Your task is to create a Buzzebees privileged app.
 The app has two main pages, Main Page and Details Page

-The app main page consists of 3 sub-pages, Dashboard, Campaigns, and Favorites.
+The app main page consists of 5 sub-pages, Dashboard, Campaigns, Collect Point, Favorites and My Account.
 The top section shows the pages' name and the bottom shows a Bottom Navigation Bar.
 When a user clicks a campaign, it navigates to the campaign's details page.
-Additionally, users can change a display language by clicking the change language button on the top of the page.

-To create a good user experience, before you get a response from API, you need to show loading progress.
-In case of any connection issues, you have to show a "no connection screen" that includes the "no connection" image, message, and "try again" button.
-By clicking on the button, it will load the data again.

 The details page display the details of the selected campaign from the main page.
 It has a favourite button to mark the campaign as a favourite.
-You have to implement your mechanics to mark the campaign.
+You have to implement your own mechanics to mark the campaign.

 Since we are making a high-quality application, we should handle all possible cases properly (no internet connection, showing loading progress, support screen rotation, error handling)